Bye-Bye, Ballard

 Like other major car makers, GM R&D has been working on a fuel cell design for quite some time.
 So, when “Maximum Bob” Lutz needed a concept to offset the WKTEC bad press, the Sequel skateboard chassis, a fuel cell series hybrid, became the E-Flex drive train (video tour available).

-Autoblog Green is one of many transportation publication noting that Ballard Power Systems, a renown maker of PEM fuel cells, has confirmed rumors that “they are in talks to sell their automotive fuel cell assets to Daimler AG and Ford Motor Company.”
+Autoblog Green1 is one of many transportation publication noting that Ballard Power Systems, a renown maker of PEM fuel cells, has confirmed rumors that “they are in talks to sell their automotive fuel cell assets to Daimler AG and Ford Motor Company.”
 Actually, ABG is referring to the remaining controlling share of stock not yet owned by the two automobile manufacturers.

 Ballard gives, as the reason for selling, the “lengthy projected timeline to commercialization and high cost of development.”

 Lascelles Linton opines, “A statement like that coming from a major fuel cell company just may mean the end of politicians standing in front of fuel cell cars talking about a hydrogen future.”
-Tyler Hamilton asked Clean Break readers if the fuel cell car was dead and I had to scoff.
+Tyler Hamilton asked2 Clean Break readers if the fuel cell car was dead and I had to scoff.

 General Motors is deploying Chevy Equinox SUVs; Honda is commercially offering the FCX; and, Sebastian Blanco informs us, “the countries with the largest natural gas reserves are Russia, Iran, Qatar, Saudi Arabia and the United Arab Emirates.”
 Thus, the Reason Foundation contends that if transportation would switch to the Hydrogen Highway, as has been advocated, then supplying the hydrogen for all the cars in the U.S., would “significantly increase the need for foreign-produced natural gas.”
 The “soundbite”, says Seb: “Instead of depending on Middle Eastern oil, we would be reliant on the Middle East’s natural gas.”
 My money is on Death of Life as We know It on this Planet, before the Hydrogen Highway Hype dies.